modelscope/FunASR/funasr/runtime/python/onnxruntime/README.md

         ```

 ## Acknowledge
-1. We acknowledge [SWHL](https://github.com/RapidAI/FunASR) for contributing the onnxruntime(pthon api).
+1. We acknowledge [SWHL](https://github.com/RapidAI/RapidASR) for contributing the onnxruntime(python api).